A circular walk skirting Brookmans Park

 - Keep going straight, and slightly to your left, down a road called The Drive until you reach a lane where you turn left.

 - At this point you have the option of walking down the main road a few metres to the Cock O' The North pub or the Dutch Nursery for refreshments.

 - Alternatively, follow the lane until it turns right.
 Straight ahead and slightly to your left is a wooden gate.
 (Here you have the option of walking along a footpath (North Mymms footpath 33) straight ahead or, if it is too wet continuing down the lane until you reach Bulls Lane where you turn left and follow the lane down to the Welham Green railway bridge.)

 - If you take the footpath, keep going straight with the woodland on your left and the fields on you right.
 This path has good views across the countryside to the north and west.
 Continue along it keeping the woodland on your left as the path goes through several well-maintained gates and across one small footbridge spanning a ditch.

 - Eventually it meets a green chain fence and your way is to the right across a soggy piece of ground, before you reach a wooden gate leading to a footbridge.

-- Cross this bridge and continue along this path until it joins Bulls Lane near Skimpans Bridge.
+- Cross this bridge and continue along this footpath (still North Mymms footpath 33) until it joins Bulls Lane near Skimpans Bridge.

-- Go under the bridge and turn immediately left down a gravel track which leads round to the right past North Mymms football ground and through woodland, before reaching a set of wooden steps leading down to a track.
+- Go under the bridge and turn immediately left down a footpath (North Mymms footpath 34) which leads round to the right past North Mymms football ground and through woodland, before reaching a set of wooden steps leading down to a track.

-- Turn right, and follow the track until it emerges in a car park behind North Mymms Youth and Community Centre.
+- Turn right, and follow the track until crosses a brook and emerges in a car park behind North Mymms Youth and Community Centre.